souldern/souldern.github.io/united-charity/index.md

 ## Trustees

-SUC is run by seven trustees from Souldern, including three appointed by the Parish Council and the Benefice Team Recto.
+SUC is run by seven trustees from Souldern, including three appointed by the Parish Council and the Benefice Team Rector.
 The trustees meet most months to agree on matters relating to the charity’s houses and allotments, and to approve grants.
 Souldern residents should request financial help, support and relief when in need from this local charity through contacting the